 I am a fourth-year PhD student in the Computer Science department at Cornell University, advised by Tom Ristenpart.
 I'm located at the Cornell Tech campus in NYC.

-My research is in theoretical and applied cryptography.
+My research is in applied cryptography, security, and systems.
 Currently, I am focusing on cryptography for cloud security and

 My non-technical interests include censorship, privacy, legal and ethical issues related to information security, and the intersection of technology and society.